davidobrien1/project-iris-data/README.md

 **Numpy**

 NumPy is the fundamental package for scientific computing with Python [26](http://www.numpy.org/).
 In this project, I used numpy.genfromtxt to read the data file into an array.
-Using different parameters withing this function, I was able to load specific columns (usecols) and covert each one to the appropriate data type (dtype).  numpy.genfromtext is able to perform many other useful actions to data including; dealing with blank data, skipping headers and footers, skipping lines.
+Using different parameters within this function, I was able to load specific columns (usecols) and convert each one to the appropriate data type (dtype).  numpy.genfromtext is able to perform many other useful actions to data including; dealing with blank data, skipping headers and footers, skipping lines.

-**Matplotlib.pyplot**
+**Matplotlib**

+Matplotlib is a Python 2D plotting library which produces publication quality figures in a variety of hardcopy formats and interactive environments across platforms [27](https://matplotlib.org/).
+In this project, I used matplotlib.pyplot to various types of graphs of the iris data set.
+Using different parameters within this function, I was able to plot histograms (matplotlib.pyplot.hist), label the graph (matplotlib.pyplot.title/xlabel/ylabel) and show the graph (matplotlib.pyplot.show).

+**Seaborn**

 ### How to run the Python Code and what it does